Ciega, Sordomuda: Promotion and live performances

 "Ciega, Sordomuda" was released to radio stations worldwide as the album's lead single on 4 September 1998.
 It was later included on her greatest hits album Grandes Éxitos (2002).
 The music video for the song was directed by Gustavo Garzón and filmed in Miami.
 The film depicts Shakira being jailed and escaping with her partner.
 They are then chased by several policemen, who are revealed to be robots at the end.
 Various scenes include the couple driving blindfolded and Shakira performing with guests dancing in the background.
 The video was nominated in the category of Video of the Year at the 1999 Lo Nuestro Awards, but ultimately lost to "Esperanza" by Enrique Iglesias.

 "Ciega, Sordomuda" was included on the set list for the following tours: Tour Anfibio (2000), Tour of the Mongoose (2002–03), the Oral Fixation Tour (2006–07), and The Sun Comes Out World Tour (2010–11), The Los Angeles Times writer Ernesto Lechner noted Shakira's "disjointed robotic movements" while she performed the track at the Arrowhead Pond in 2000.
 For The Sun Comes Tour, a Stroh violin was used to replace the horn sections of the original recording.
 David Hardwick from Spinning Platters said the use of the instrument was "impressive".
 She also sung the track during the 11th Annual Lo Nuestro Awards and Miss Colombia 1999.
 In August 1999, Shakira sang an acoustic version of "Ciega, Sordomuda" during an episode of MTV Unplugged in New York City as a mariachi tune, where she was accompanied by El Mariachi Los Mora Arriaga.
 The performance was included on her first live album, MTV Unplugged (2000).
-As part of The Latin Recording Academy tribute to Shakira, who was presented with the Person of the Year accolade in 2011, Mexican singer Alejandro Guzmán and Spanish musician Natalia Jiménez performed "Ciega, Sordomuda" as a duet.
+As part of The Latin Recording Academy tribute to Shakira, who was presented with the Person of the Year accolade in 2011, Mexican singer Alejandra Guzmán and Spanish musician Natalia Jiménez performed "Ciega, Sordomuda" as a duet.